-We present the quantitative results of Sparse-DeRF for two different types of blur kernels from Deblur-NeRF~\cite{ma2022deblurnerf} and DP-NeRF~\cite{lee2023dpnerf}, comparing these results with established baseline methods.
-The effectiveness of our approach is demonstrated in \tablename~\ref{tab:average_quantitative_results}, achieving outstanding performance across entire sparse view settings, regardless of the blur kernel employed.
-In the Sparse-DeRF results, DN-kernel and DP-kernel denote the blur kernels proposed by the Deblur-NeRF~\cite{ma2022deblurnerf} and DP-NeRF~\cite{lee2023dpnerf}, respectively.
-MPR$+$NeRF denotes the naive NeRF model trained solely on color supervision from deblurred images by MPRNet~\cite{zamir2021MPR}, utilizing the reconstruction loss $\mathcal{L}_{recon}$ of Eq.\ref{eq:nerf_reconloss}.
-The results of MPR$+$NeRF reveal interesting observations and marginal improvements in radiance fields when only employing pre-deblurred images as direct color supervision for training.
-This tendency emphasizes the 3D inconsistency across the pre-deblurred images, as discussed in Section~\ref{subsec:pd_method}.
 In addition, the poor results of the RegNeRF~\cite{niemeyer2022regnerf} with and without a blur kernel demonstrate that existing regularization faces difficulty in alleviating the complex joint optimization involving both the blur kernel and radiance fields.
 We further present an analysis of this optimization issue in Section~\ref{subsubsec:abls_complex_optimization} with detailed experimental results.
 In contrast, Sparse-DeRF demonstrates significant enhancements across all evaluation metrics for both types of blur kernels, indicating its superior ability to represent the DeRF with improved visual quality.
 In particular, our results exhibit more prominent improvements in real-scene scenarios, although there is non-ideal blur degradation, which occurs due to various real environmental factors.
 For a comprehensive understanding, we provide an extensive ablation study in Section~\ref{subsec:abls}, incorporating results with both types of blur kernels.
 Additionally, detailed results for all scenes are appended in the appendix, including synthetic and real scenes.